telerik/xaml-docs/controls/radstepprogressbar/data-binding.md

 The previous example shows how to data bind the ItemsSource and SelectedItem of the control.
 This will populate it with data.
 The SelectedItem binding can be used in a separate visual element if you need to connect the selected step with a separate view.

-The visualizaiton of the text at the bottom and top is customized via the ItemTemplate and ItemAdditionalContentTemplate properties.
+The visualization of the text at the bottom and top is customized via the ItemTemplate and ItemAdditionalContentTemplate properties.
 Alternative of the ItemTemplate setting is the __DisplayMemberPath__ that can point to a property from the model of the step.

 The __ItemContainerStyle__ property is used to customize the RadStepProgressBarItem elements created for each object in the ItemsSource.